Memory Capacity of Recurrent Neural Networks with Matrix Representation: Matrix Representation in Neural Memory of Recurrent Neural Networks

-In the previous section, we revealed how the addition of state memory to a matrix representation recurrent network will effect the memory capacity of the system.
-In particular, we derived the Fisher memory curve $\mJ\left( i \right) ^{\prime}$ and thus the memory capacity $\mJ_{tot}^{\prime}$ and argued that it is larger than the $\mJ_{tot}$ derived earlier for matrix representation networks without the memory structure $\mQ_n$.
+In the previous section, we revealed how the addition of state memory to a matrix RNNs will affect the memory capacity of the system.
+In particular, we derived the FMC $\mJ\left( i \right) ^{\prime}$ to evaluate the memory capacity $\mJ_{tot}^{\prime}$ and argued that it is larger than the $\mJ_{tot}$ as derived earlier for matrix representation networks without the memory structure $\mQ_n$ (Theorem \ref{T-11}).

-We need to note that a higher memory capacity doesn't necessarily imply that a neural network architecture can efficiently transfer stored knowledge in it's hidden representations to achieve the desired output.
-The memory structure $\mQ_n$ introduced earlier in Section \ref{AoSMtSD} only serves the purpose of increasing the memory capacity, not the efficiency of representations in encoding past inputs clearly \citep{bengio2013representation}.
+We need to note that a higher memory capacity doesn't necessarily imply that a neural network architecture can efficiently transfer stored knowledge in its hidden representations to achieve the desired output.
+The memory structure $\mQ_n$ introduced earlier in Section \ref{AoSMtSD} only serves the purpose of increasing the memory capacity, not the efficiency of representations in encoding past inputs clearly \cite{bengio2013representation}.